visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitor Posts for keywords.
 - One account connection at a time
 - Fully automated runs 12 times a day by default.
 You can increase the frequency.

+### Quora
+- Monitor Quoira posts for keywords
+- Monitor Quora Questions for keywords
+- No we do not monitor comments, answers only Questions and Posts.
+- There is no location filter Quora offers, so we search recent global posts and questions for your keywords and store them for you with links so you can engage.
+- Quora only pricing, go to pricing page and select Quora only.
+- Fully automated runs 12 times a day by default.
+You can increase the frequency.

 ## Monitoring Configuration